 - Lawyer or notary practicing certificate (a copy of the license of the lawyer of notary certifying the documents).

 - Original reference letter from the main applicant’s banker.

-Translation of documents
+Translation and certification of documents